 Normal car insurance policies might not cover damage to your car as track days are considered specialist events.
 You need a dedicated track day policy to cover you instead.

-But there are many track day insurers who can sell you cover, so you can satisfy your need for speed without worrying about your wallet.
+We don't compare track day insurance policies.
+But there are many track day insurers who can sell you cover.

 Most track day policies are temporary.
 You usually get them for a single day, but some offer you cover for a few days in a row.
 This is helpful if you’re planning a multi-day trip to the track.